krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 more valuable for analyzing the long-run behavior of such systems as they *move into and between* equilibrium states.

+We'll also note that for any arbitrary signal, we can always define a binary presence corresponding to the intervals over which the value of the density function is non-zero (the support interval).
+In general then, we can say the finite window version of Little's Law, with the above definitions, always applies to _any_ signal under this interpretation. _In addition,_ the general presence invariant also applies to the full signal.

 We will return to this important topic shortly.
-But first, let's build a bit more machinery so that we can work computationally with systems of presences in a more natural and systematic way.
+But first, let's understand the implications of the presence invariant.

-## The Presence Invariant and Causal Reasoning
+### The Presence Invariant and Causal Reasoning

-The presence invariant gave us an important constraint that applies to the behavior of three key parameters of a system of presences when measured over any finite time interval: the average presence density, the incidence rate, and the average mass contribution per presence.
+The presence invariant gave us an important constraint that applies to the behavior of three key parameters of a system of presences when measured over any finite time interval: the average presence density, the incidence rate, and the average mass contribution per signal.

 This means that if we observe the behavior of a system of presences over a continuous sequence of non-overlapping time intervals, the presence invariant